The tiny little thing to the left of your chest is a mighty sorcerer, it drives all the life inside you, yes, and you guessed it right! Heart it is.

 - Lessen your daily fat intake

 - Include lots and lots of veggies and fruits in your diet

 - Consider seeds and nuts for your snack cravings

 - Try to avoid artificial sweeteners, spices, and flavors

 - Limit the number of saturated fats and cholesterol in your diet

-A healthy heart is a precious possession but like every other possession it also needs maintenance, so listen to your heart and make the right choices, after all, Self-care is our greatest responsibility, and giving a little amount of time to yourself can be rewarding in many ways, Life won’t wait for you to become responsible, so the earlier you start living healthy the better it is.
+A healthy heart is a precious possession but like every other possession it also needs maintenance.
+So listen to your heart and make the right choices by incorporating above mentioned diets to prevents heart diseases.
+After all, self-care is our greatest responsibility, and giving a little amount of time to yourself can be rewarding in many ways.
+Life won’t wait for you to become responsible, so the earlier you start living healthy the better it is.